gunnarpope/SPIHT_Algorithm/README.md

 * LIS =  the List of Insignificant Sets which contains the coordinates of of the roots of insignificant subtrees LIS has two types, A and B, relating to the cases D[i] and L[i], respectively.

+## Step 1:
+compute and output k, where k is k = |log2(max(x))|

+from userguide p270

+Since the msp430 "...hardware multiplier has two 32-bit operand registers – operand one (OP1) and operand two (OP2), and a 64-bit result register accessible through registers RES0 to RES3.
+For compatibility with the 16×16 hardware multiplier, the result of a 8-bit or 16-bit operation is accessible through RESLO, RESHI, and SUMEXT, as well.
+RESLO stores the low word of the 16×16-bit result, RESHI stores the high word of the result, and SUMEXT stores information about the result."

+Therefore, the max fixed point float is a 32-bit number with the decimal at bit 15 and a signed bit at bit 32.
+Thus the max magnitude is 15 bits. log2(2^(15-1) = 16384.

+* The max output of k is 2^k = 15 = b'1111' , which can be represented in 4 bits.
+Therefore, the output from step 1 will be 4 bits.